 The 1970s saw the firm again move into new markets.
-Utilising the company’s five Douglas Andrews’ hand looms, the factory began producing fine gold fringes for military regimental colours including The Household Cavalry, The Scots Guards, Grenadier Guards and the RAF.
+Utilising the company’s five Douglas Andrews’ hand looms, the factory began producing fine gold fringes for military regimental colours including The Household Cavalry, The Scots Guards, Grenadier Guards

 With W H C Woolvett’s retirement in 1990, the management of the firm passed to his son, John Woolvett and Peter Doneux, who had joined M Perkins & Sons in 1980 from the church furnishing firm Louis Grossé Ltd. Though Perkins’ mainstay remains the supply of ecclesiastical textiles; with greater nation-wide emphasis on higher education since the 1990s, the company has been able to further develop its production of fabrics for ceremonial and academic wear.
 Oxford, Cambridge, London, Bristol, Exeter, Durham, Manchester, and Nottingham are just examples of some of the universities who wear Perkins’ fabrics during their graduation ceremonies.